 Much of the land in the Seaside Rural area consists of old landslide topography which are land areas of rolling ground in which landslides could have occurred up to several thousand years ago.
 Due to the geologic conditions of the region these areas are still subject to movement.
 Such landslides are occurring in Ecola Park and above Cannon Beach.
 Many smaller unmapped landslides are present and can move when disturbed.
-Human actions, such as construction of buildings or roads, have also precipitated landslides.
+Man's actions, such as construction of buildings or roads, have also precipitated landslides.

 Landslides, soil creep, slumping, or rockfall are all elements of mass movement.

-According to the Natural Resources Conservation Service (NRCS), certain soils consistently have mass movement potential at slopes above 20%.
+According to the Soil Conservation Service (SCS) Natural Resources Conservation Service (NRCS), certain soils consistently have mass movement potential at slopes above 20%.

-General policies relating to mass movement are addressed in the Countywide Natural Hazards Element.
+Policies General policies relating to mass movement are addressed in the Countywide Natural Hazards Element.